trynmaps/opentransit-map/README.md

 4. Run `yarn run relay` or (if you installed Watchman) `yarn run relay --watch`
 5. Run `yarn start`.

-## Outstanding Problems

-1. The `tryn-api` repo was recently renamed `opentransit-api`.
-This will cause an error at the `yarn run relay` command.
-To fix, rename the `opentransit-api` directory to `tryn-api` by `cd`ing to the parent directory and doing `mv opentransit-api tryn-api`.

 ## Deployment

 TODO